Instagram: @mattk1885 @seagravemuseum

 His novel about imaginary art inspired an exhibit of real art, “Selections from the Seagrave Museum,” at the University of Cincinnati school of Design, Art, Architecture, and Planning.

 He earned his Ph.D. at the University of Utah, and is an associate professor of creative writing at Eastern Michigan University.
-He lives in Ypsilanti, MI with his wife, the writer Susan McCarty, an associate professor at Oakland University, their daughter, and their dog Steve.
+He lives in Ypsilanti, MI with his wife, the writer Susan McCarty, an associate professor at Oakland University, and their daughter.

 An interview with the Ann Arbor District Library.